dani8439/dani8439.github.io/_posts/2017-09-13-one_two_here_we_go.markdown

 Some people take a straight path from point A to point B, and others stop and start, veering off into the land of uncertainty, and eventually find themselves at some place without ever realizing how on earth they got there.
 I think I took a U-Turn some time back, and haven't precisely known how to get back onto the main track.
 Of late however, I've had hope of steering things back onto a somewhat more navigable course.

 Coding is that next step.
 Not so far removed from architecture and design, but different enough, and certainly challenging enough.
-Enough of a puzzle that can give the same kind of satisfaction I've felt in the passed, when things end up working out.
+Enough of a puzzle that can give the same kind of satisfaction I've felt in the past, when things end up working out.

 Here's to hoping it works out too.